dataswift/open-source-developer-portal/app/resources/funding-source-verification/instant-account-verification.md

 ```

-### Configure and call JavaScript function to start IAV
+### Step 3: Configure and call JavaScript function to start IAV
 Now that you have initialized dwolla.js on your page you can configure and create the function that will call `dwolla.iav.start()`.
 For simplicity of this example, use jQuery and call the function to start IAV when the Customer clicks the "Add Bank" button on your page.
 To test IAV in the sandbox environment you will use the `dwolla.configure` helper function and pass in the value of `uat`.
 As you can see below, `dwolla.iav.start` takes three arguments: the iavContainer element where IAV will render, a string value of the single-use IAV token, and a callback function that will handle any error or response.